GfSE/SAF-Specification/developing-saf/viewpoints/Logical-Structure-Viewpoint.md

 ## Stakeholder
 * [System Architect](../../stakeholders.md#System-Architect)
 ## Concern
-* what is the logical breakdown of the system ?
+* What is the logical breakdown of the system ?
 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|